 9. Do you like football?
 And why /why not?

-I don’t dare say it right now, with Germany playing in the world cup and EVERYBODY being a fan and stuff but….
+I don’t dare say it right now, with Germany playing in the world cup this year and EVERYBODY being a fan and stuff but….
 I’m not very interested in football.
 Last week, when Germany was playing, I was mowing the garden (Well, someone had to do it!
 The grass was very long after we came back from our holiday… ) I don’t enjoy watching sports in general, I find it kind of boring actually.
 I prefer being active myself rather than watching other people.
 OK, go on now and call me lame!
 I can take it.

 10. How often do you travel each year?
 And how often would you like to travel?